rmannjbs/WP5ReactTSFromScratch/README.md

 ## Installing SCSS and PostCss

-> We'll use these in this tutorial for doing our CSS in SCSS and using post css for auto prefixer
+> We'll setup SCSS and post css with auto prefixer in this tutorial to illustrate how.
+First we need to install some depedencies...

 **Run the following command:**